Sharing information and promoting earthbag building

 As a bonus, there are some extra scenes that include Building an Earthbag Dome, an animated Enviro Dome Fly-through and a tour of a Finished Earthbag Roundhouse.

-Earthbag Building is available as a downloadable ebook for $29.95 from this link.
+Earthbag Building is available as an ebook.

 simpleearthstructures Patti Stouter has assemble this site that focuses on her work with earthbag concepts for inexpensive and sustainable housing.